 In August 2020, the government introduced a range of new laws that provide better protections for tenants.
-These include new rules about when a landlord can end a lease, limiting rent increases to once a year, leaving a lease early including in family violence situations, making changes to the property, and enforcing your rights as a tenant.
+These include new rules about when a landlord can end a lease, limiting rent increases to once a year, leaving a lease early, making changes to the property, and enforcing your rights as a tenant.

 Everyone renting their home has some basic legal protections

 If you’re renting your home, you have some minimum legal protections, the same as you do with a job.
 Your legal rights don’t just depend on whatever agreement you have with your landlord, whether written or unwritten.